domRiddle/ASF/Setting-up.md

 ### **[YouTube link](https://www.youtube.com/watch?v=gi2UjXtGWgc)**

 Please note that you should still refer to the wiki for further explanation or up-to-date setting up guide.
+While we consider YouTube video as a good material for actually showing how things are configured and launched, we can't easily update it when things are changed, so it should be a reference material only.

 ***